home-assistant/home-assistant.io/source/_components/input_number.markdown

 ### {% linkable_title Restore State %}

-This component supports the `restore_state` function which restores the state value after Home Assistant has started to the value it has been before Home Assistant stopped.
-The use this feature please make sure that the [`recorder`](/components/recorder/) component is enabled and your entity does not have and initial value.
-Additional information and a list of components that support this feature can be found here [recorder/#restore-state](/components/recorder/#restore-state).
+This component supports the `restore_state` function which restores the state after Home Assistant has started to the value it has been before Home Assistant stopped.
+To use this feature please make sure that the [`recorder`](/components/recorder/) component is enabled and your entity does not have a value set for `initial`.
+Additional information can be found in the [Restore state](/components/recorder/#restore-state) section of the [`recorder`](/components/recorder/) component documentation.

 ## {% linkable_title Automation Examples %}